knpuniversity/oauth/knpu/authorization-code.rst

     TODO: Code: Auth Code: Redirecting the user

-That ``redirect`` function is special to my app, so your code my differ.
+That ``redirect`` function is special to my app, so your code may differ.
 As long as you somehow redirect the user, you're good.

 .. tip::